-The article aims to make you aware that Coach Frank has a good understanding of this part of a girl`s life and happy to support you on your hard days.
+The article aims to make you aware that Coach Frank has a good understanding of this part of a girl`s life and is happy to support you on your hard days.

 As I mentioned in my previous article about Mindset, we should not look into periods without understanding how it is going to affect the mentality of a person.

 Mental preparation is key to understand that your skills might be not the same at that time of the month which is normal.

 Working on accepting and forgiving yourself for your unforced mistakes is vital.

 Accept that it is not the best version of you these days.